GNU/Linux Desktop Survival Guide

 Wajig: Packages and Administration

-Written in Python, wajig uses traditional Debian administration and user tools including apt-get, dpkg, apt-cache, wget, and others.
-It is intended to unify and simplify common administrative tasks.
+Written in Python, wajig uses traditional Debian administration and user tools including apt, apt-get, dpkg, apt-cache, wget, dselect, deity, deity-gtk, aptitude, gnome-apt.
+Learning this variety of tools and remembering each on is challenging and not necessarily productive.
+Wajig unifies and simplifies many common administrative tasks.

-As wajig is simply my frontend to various other commands the goal of this chapter is more than simply demonstrating how to manage your system with wajig.
-Wajig may not be the answer you are looking for and that is fine.
-Where ever I illustrate a procedure with wajig I will often indicate the underlying commands that are being used to effect the wajig command.
-You can then use these underlying commands directly if you prefer.
+And so, wajig is simply a front end to these various other commands.
+The goal of this chapter is to not only introduce wajig but to also explore the underlying commands that are being used to effect the wajig command.
+You can then use these underlying commands directly if you prefer, or if you want to do more than what is packaged for wajig.